 Alongside our other activities (e.g. collaboration with Swiss Red Cross by organising blood drives and the Pink Ribbon Charity Walk), we work with Swiss schools (years one to nine) through the YES programme "Personal Economics".
 As a Cembra volunteer, employees can take on the role of teacher for some lessons and can make an important contribution to the practical entrepreneurial education of children and young people.
-Every year in summer, employees support the Theodora Foundation at the Kid's Day to fund raise the Giggle Doctors' visits to children in hospitals.
+Employees supported the Theodora Foundation at the Kid's Day to fund raise the Giggle Doctors' visits to children in hospitals.
 With a lot of commitment and fun Cembra volunteers also support the Children's Cancer Aid Switzerland at the holiday camps in Lenzerheide and Engelberg to take care of the children, allowing parents to switch off from everyday life and have time for themselves.

-For a table with details of the various projects we pursued in 2022, please see the Annex to the Sustainability Report 2022.
+For a table with details of the various projects we pursued in 2023, please see the Annex to the Sustainability Report 2023.

 Cembra regularly informs all employees about the volunteering activities.
 We also keep up a constant dialogue with our partners.
-Since the Covid pandemic, companies contribution to society and philanthropy-related matters have gained on relevance reason why at Cembra, we are in the process to evaluate and re-design community engagement activities.

-Independent limited assurance report on selected Sustainability Information of Cembra Money Bank AG
+Independent limited assurance report on Cembra Money Bank AG's Sustainability Report 2023